somerandomsequence/csci-4830-7000-gsa/assignments/capacity.md

 many animals (people, in this case) can be supported by the land containing a given population center.
 We'll focus on Hawaii since it is an isolated state where any food not grown locally must be delivered by freighter.
 Land-cover classification (NLCD) data from 2001 will be the basis of our analysis.

+For this assignment you'll need to implement your solution using an [iPython Notebook](http://ipython.org/notebook.html).
+Make sure to commit your .pynb file along with your analysis.md when you submit your assignment via git.

 ## Data

 Download the data: [capacity.zip](https://drive.google.com/file/d/0B3Vxw_F2RArqTmt6dGRaR1Frb3c/view?usp=sharing) (2 MB)